New American Saint

-New American Saint is the second album by indie rock, pop punk, New Jersey based United States group, Tokyo Rose.
+New American Saint is the second album by the New Jersey based United States group, Tokyo Rose.
 The record was released by Sidecho Records on October 4, 2005.
 The album quietly strays away from the more punk-ish sound brought by previous effort, Reinventing a Lost Art.

 Video

 Tokyo Rose recorded a video for the first track on the album, "Spectacle".
 The video was directed by Daniel Yourd at Endeavormedia.
 The band also appeared on MTVU's, The Freshmen, talking about the record and the video for "Spectacle".